 More reliable sources are specialty stores and online shops.

-Olive Oil Lovers is a reliable online source in the U.S. with a high-quality French olive oil tasting kit to get you started with different olive varietals.
+Olive Oil Lovers.com is a reliable online source in the U.S. to discover different French olive varietals.

-Have you tried French olive oil?
+And now you: Have you tried French olive oil?
 If so, what did you think?
-Let me know!
+Send me an email and let me know!

 Images courtesy of Unsplash.com